pollfish/docs/phonegap.md

 #### Add the following paragraph to your app's privacy policy

-*Survey Serving Technology*
+*“Survey Serving Technology*

 *This app uses Pollfish SDK.
 Pollfish is an on-line survey platform, through which, anyone may conduct surveys.
-Pollfish collaborates with Developers of applications for smartphones in order to have access to users of such applications and address survey questionnaires to them.
-When a user connects to this app, a specific set of user’s device data (including Advertising ID which will may be processed by Pollfish only in strict compliance with google play policies- and/or other device data) and response meta-data (including information about the apps which the user has installed in his mobile phone)  is automatically sent to Pollfish servers, in order for Pollfish to discern whether the user is eligible for a survey.
-For a full list of data received by Pollfish through this app, please read carefully Pollfish respondent terms located at https://www.pollfish.com/terms/respondent.
-These data will be associated with your answers to the questionnaires whenever Pollfish sents such questionnaires to eligible users.
-By downloading the application you accept this privacy policy document and you hereby give your consent for the processing by Pollfish of the aforementioned data.
-Furthermore, you are informed that you may disable Pollfish operation at any time by using the Pollfish “opt out section” available on Pollfish website .
-We once more invite you to check the respondent’s terms of use, if you wish to have more detailed view of the way Pollfish works.*
+Pollfish collaborates with Publishers of applications for smartphones in order to have access to users of such applications and address survey questionnaires to them.
+When a user connects to this app, a specific set of user's device data (including Advertising ID, Device ID, other available electronic identifiers and further response meta-data is automatically sent, via our app, to Pollfish servers, in order for Pollfish to discern whether the user is eligible for a survey.
+For a full list of data received by Pollfish through this app, please read carefully the Pollfish respondent terms located at [https://www.pollfish.com/terms/respondent](https://www.pollfish.com/terms/respondent).
+These data will be associated with your answers to the questionnaires whenever Pollfish sends such questionnaires to eligible users.
+Pollfish may share such data with third parties, clients and business partners, for commercial purposes.
+By downloading the application, you accept this privacy policy document and you hereby give your consent for the processing by Pollfish of the aforementioned data.
+Furthermore, you are informed that you may disable Pollfish operation at any time by visiting the following link [https://www.pollfish.com/respondent/opt-out](https://www.pollfish.com/respondent/opt-out).
+We once more invite you to check the Pollfish respondent's terms of use, if you wish to have more detailed view of the way Pollfish works and with whom Pollfish may further share your data."*

-*APPLE, GOOGLE AND AMAZON ARE NOT A SPONSOR NOR ARE INVOLVED IN ANY WAY IN THE DRAWS.
-NO APPLE PRODUCTS ARE BEING USED AS PRIZES.*

 ---